Vman45/age-calculator/README.md

 ## Description

-This is a simple app that asks the user for his/her basic information and then retrieves that information back in the developer's console inside well-spaced complete sentences.
-The JavaScript file utilizes `prompts` and `console.logs` to achieve this result.
+This is a simple app that asks the user for his/her current age and then calculates the approximate number of days based on the years (does not account for leap years).
+The JavaScript file utilizes `prompts` and  `alerts` to achieve this result.

-#### Information requested from the user :

-* First name

-* Last name

-* Age

-#### Information retrieved in the developer's console:

-* Your full name is `user's full name (first + last names)`

-* You are `user's age` years old

 ## Installation and Development Setup

 Since this project consists of a static page, there is no need to download/install any extra packages or software to run it.
 All you need is a basic browser and a text editor to render/edit the files.

 Simply click on the deployed page link (listed above) with your preferred browser to render the HTML/CSS/JS and see the page, or open it with your text editor to make changes.
-In order to see the information retrieval from the app's prompts, just open the developer's JavaScript console by inspecting the page with your preferred browsers' developer tools.

 ## Usage Example

-Feel free to copy this code and use it as a reference for creating more intricate apps that collect user information directly on the browser.
+Feel free to copy this code and use it as a reference for creating more intricate apps that collect user information directly on the browser and perform calculations with it.

 ## Contributing